 A supervised project involving research and leading to the production of a research report.

-particular relevance, interest or concern for them, enabling further specialisation
+theme of particular relevance, interest or concern for them, enabling further specialisation

 of their learning outcomes.
 The goal of the Research Project is to enhance a student's